-Course Fee: This course can include your own expenses.
+Course fees: This course can include your own expenses eg costs for a major resin work will need to be met by the student.

 Don't just think outside the box, think outside the classroom?
 Your imagination can run wild in this subject as you can learn skills in painting, drawing, sculpture, photography, jewellery making, craft, textiles, woodwork, metalwork and the list goes on.
 Basically, if it is creative, you can do it!
 Stage 1 Creative Arts gives you the opportunity to learn all the stages of thinking creatively, learning unique skills and applying them to real products.
 Put it all together through the creation of your own product or artwork!